outscale/terraform-provider-outscale/website/docs/r/vm.html.markdown

 * `block_device_mappings` - (Optional) One or more block device mappings.
   * `bsu` - Information about the BSU volume to create.
-      * `delete_on_vm_deletion` - (Optional) Set to `true` by default, which means that the volume is deleted when the VM is terminated.
-If set to `false`, the volume is not deleted when the VM is terminated.
+      * `delete_on_vm_deletion` - (Optional) Set to true by default, which means that the volume is deleted when the VM is terminated.
+If set to false, the volume is not deleted when the VM is terminated.
       * `iops` - (Optional) The number of I/O operations per second (IOPS).
 This parameter must be specified only if you create an `io1` volume.
 The maximum number of IOPS allowed for `io1` volumes is `13000`.
       * `snapshot_id` - (Optional) The ID of the snapshot used to create the volume.
       * `volume_size` - (Optional) The size of the volume, in gibibytes (GiB).<br />